 Worrying about covering your employees as a small business with a limited budget?
 Fear not, that’s what corporate medical insurance brokers are for.
-Corporate health insurance brokers are can help your business in many ways.
+Corporate health insurance brokers in Singapore are can help your business in many ways.
 But, what do they do?

 A health insurance broker is the person most people buying health insurance go through to get their insurance plan regardless of whether it’s for an individual or for a small group (company).
 They will work with you to keep you informed about your options and to help you decide which insurance plan will suit your needs best.

-Beyond meeting you, the broker also has to fulfill administrative duties like processing claims, cutting checks and delivering payment.
+Beyond meeting you, the insurance broker also has to fulfill administrative duties like processing claims, cutting checks and delivering payment.
 They are also responsible for keeping you updated of changes or trends even after you’ve signed up with them, to ensure that you are fully aware of what is going on with your insurance plan.

-For small businesses that may need a range of plans for different employees, brokers might be more suitable, but big insurance companies are also trying to increase market share by catering to businesses as well.
+For small businesses that may need a range of plans for different employees, insurance brokers might be more suitable, but big insurance companies are also trying to increase market share by catering to businesses as well.
 They are starting to expand into providing an employee-elect arrangement where employees can pick and choose what they need, cutting unnecessary cost.

-Now that we know what these brokers are about, here are some common misconceptions about them and the services they offer.
+Now that we know what these insurance brokers are about, here are some common misconceptions about them and the services they offer.